Ghost Problem, Spectrum Identities and Various Constraints on Brane-localized Gravity: A toy model

 which implies there could be a tachyon mode with $m^2<0$ only if $\alpha>0$.
 Furthermore, since $\frac{\coth \left(\sqrt{-m^2}\right)}{(-m^2)^{3/2}}$ is a monotonous function and takes values from $0^+$ to $\infty$, there is one and only one tachyon mode for any given positive $\alpha$.
-Following a similar approach, one can show that there is a tachyon mode for $\lambda<0$ and $\alpha=0$. {\bf 4.} We list the mass spectrum in Table.\ref{table1scalarspectrum} for the first few modes.
-It shows positive $\alpha$ indeed yields a tachyon mode with $m^2<0$.
-Besides, (\ref{massscalar1}) is a good approximation for even small $q$. {\bf 5.} To get a tachyon-free theory, we focus on $\lambda\ge 0$ and $\alpha\le0$ below.
+Following a similar approach, one can show that there is a tachyon mode for $\lambda<0$ and $\alpha=0$. \item In comparison, for $\alpha<0$ and $\lambda=0$, there is a pair of modes with complex conjugate $m^2$, which implies brane-localized HD scalar is unstable.
+See Table. \ref{table1scalarspectrum} below.
+There is no complex-mass modes for $\lambda>0$ and $\alpha=0$, which suggests the DGP-like scalar term is well-defined.
+The proof is as follows.
+From NBC (\ref{massscalar}) with $\alpha=0$ we have